siemens/mtda/docs/config.rst

     The QEMU/KVM machine to emulate.

 * ``memory``: integer [optional]
-    The amount of memory (in mega-bytes) for the emulated machime (defaults to 512 MiB).
+    The amount of memory (in mega-bytes) for the emulated machine (defaults to 512 MiB).

 * ``pflash_ro``: string [optional]